-Compare washing machines in New Zealand at Canstar Blue.
-Bosch, Electrolux, Fisher & Paykel, Haier, LG, Panasonic, Samsung and Simpson were compared on value for money, performance and reliability, ease of use, quietness, design, warranty and service as well as overall satisfaction.
+Compare washing machines in New Zealand at Canstar.
+Bosch, Electrolux, Fisher and Paykel, Haier, LG, Panasonic, Samsung and Simpson were compared on performance and reliability, value for money, quietness while operating, ease of use, and design.

 See our Ratings Methodology.

 One of the more ordinary, but no less necessary household items, a good washing machine can be the difference between time-saving and time-wasting when it comes to the laundry.

 Following consumer feedback which compared eight of New Zealand’s leading washing machine brands, Canstar Blue found German-engineered Bosch to be the ultimate winner of its 2019 Customer Satisfaction Award.

 Achieving solid ratings in last year’s survey, Bosch has improved its ratings across the board.

 Bosch was the only brand to receive five 5-star ratings, with performance and reliability emerging as key drivers of customer satisfaction.

 As a relatively large household purchase, Canstar Blue’s research showed that 35% of Kiwis expect to purchase a new washing machine once every five-to-10 years, while 32% said that they would only purchase when their existing model had broken down.

 Costing anywhere from $300 to $3,000 for a new machine, 43% of the survey respondents said they expected warranties to last up to five years, with 46% also saying they knew and understood entitlements under the Consumer Guarantees Act.

 While we have a reasonable expectation of the life of our washing machines, choosing between a model and its features can be a little more confusing.